sunspec/pysunspec2/README.rst

 Installation
 =================================
+Installing using pip:

+pip install pysunspec2

+Installing using pip installs the models as well

-Installing from the setup.py file:
+Installing from the setup.py file (deprecated):

  C:\> python setup.py install